-When it comes to options, I find most traders are confused about put options.
+Regarding options, I find most traders are confused about put options.
 Call options are easier to understand.
 Instinctively we always think stocks will rise in the future, so the mechanism behind calls is fairly simple.

-This is why you should always make sure you have enough buying power when selling puts.
+This is why you should always ensure you have enough buying power when selling puts.
 If you do get assigned, you will want to be able to afford to buy those shares.
 It might seem like a major blow to be assigned shares, but there is a silver lining.
 This brings us to Step 3 of the Wheel Strategy.

 That’s right!
 It’s time to make more premium on the shares you were assigned!
-Selling covered calls means you are selling call options on a position you hold.
+Selling covered calls means selling call options on a position you hold.
 The goal for selling covered calls is that the stock price does not rise above the strike price.

 Either way, covered calls are a desirable outcome.
-You can either continue to sell covered calls for premium or sell the shares back at some point to recuperate your money.
+You can either continue to sell covered calls for a premium or sell the shares back at some point to recuperate your money.

 Does the Wheel Strategy Work?

 The Wheel Strategy is one of the more sound and consistent options strategies to use.
 Since each step has a positive outcome, no matter what happens, many options traders like to use it to stabilize their portfolios.

 Traders can stay at Step 1 of the Wheel Strategy for years if they choose to.
 The key is not to be greedy and focus on choosing a lower strike price rather than aiming for a higher premium.
 If you continue to choose higher premium contracts, your chances of getting assigned become more likely.

 The one thing about the Wheel Strategy you should note is that it does need a fairly sizable account balance to start using it.
 In addition, since you are always at risk of being assigned shares, you must ensure adequate buying power.